 Dryland Pasture Mix is one of our best selling products.
-It’s also among the top ranking for frequently asked questions.
-This post should address some of those questions and help you decide if it is best for your application.
+It has been planted with great success in every state west of the Mississippi River, Canada and Mexico and many eastern states.
+This post should address questions and help you decide if it is best for your application.
 If you would like to order Dryland Pasture Mix, follow this link.

 Dryland Pasture: Defining Dryland

-They term “dryland” is relative to the geographic area you live in.
+They definition of “dryland” is relative and may vary depending upon where you live.
 It’s a matter of perspective and point of reference.
 I once had a customer from the pacific northwest call and tell me they needed a dryland species because they were in a terrible drought.
 When I asked how they defined drought the reply was “we’ve only received eighty-five inches, and the wet season is almost over!”
-They were genuinely concerned, and in an area that usually receives an average of 175″ of annual precipitation they were, in fact, in a very serious drought.
-Compared, however, to the arid, high deserts of the Great Basin, 85″ is nearly triple the amount of annual precipitation received even in the worst flood years in recorded history.
-That much water would drown every living thing in sight and wash us all into the Great Basin hardpan.
+They were genuinely concerned, and in an area that usually average of 175″ of annual precipitation they were, in fact, in a very serious drought.
+Compared, however, to the arid high deserts of the Great Basin, 85″ is nearly triple the amount of annual precipitation received in the worst flood years in recorded history.
+That much water would drown every living thing in sight and wash us into the Great Basin hardpan.

 The map below indicates by color the major precipitation zones in the United States.
 It is graduated by precipitation in inches.
 You can tell at a glance where your location falls.
-Several online resources provide additional detailed precipitation (and temperature, snowfall) data based on your zip code.
+Several good online resources provide additional precipitation, temperature and snowfall data based on your zip code.
+I recommend you have a look at those sites and become familiar with the precipitation characteristics of your area.
 A couple of sites include:

 - U.S. Climate Data (our favorite – it’s east to use, easy to read)